roypaulin/laTazza/Project/Requirements/RequirementDocument.md

 |	Manager	    | He is also an employee of the company but have been designated by the colleagues to manage the sale and supply of capsules |
 |	Supply Company	| Need an access to the application in order to monitor orders of boxes of capsules from the Manager's company |

-**nb:** We assume that the Supply Company offers a limited set of products, the capsules listed in the Informal Description Document, i.e. Coffee, Arabic Cofee, etc. These products can be acquired directly using LaTazza through an API System.

 # Context Digram and interfaces

 ## Context Diagram